operator-framework/java-operator-sdk/docs/documentation/features.md

 There are few interesting points here:

-The `CustomResourceEvenSource` event source is a special one, responsible for handling events pertaining to changes affecting our primary resources.
+The `CustomResourceEventSource` event source is a special one, responsible for handling events pertaining to changes affecting our primary resources.
 This `EventSource` is always registered for every controller automatically by the SDK.
 It is important to note that events always relate to a given primary resource.
 Concurrency is still handled for you, even in the presence of